Parenting

 Bulk pet food at store

 Save money by bulk-buying items with a long shelf life or that won't expire.
-These items include puppy pee training pads, bully sticks, poop bags, cat litter, cat toys, canned food, dry food, and bedding for fish and small animals.
+These include puppy pee training pads, poop bags, cat litter, cat toys, canned food, dry food and bedding for small animals.

-If you're already signed up for a warehouse club like Sam's Club or Costco, then you're already set to take advantage of bulk pricing for certain pet supplies.
+If you're already signed up for a warehouse club, such as Costco, you're already set to take advantage of bulk pricing for certain pet supplies.

 owner and pet